-The design of a task can require significant thought and devotion of time, as it must marry up multiple perspectives: for example, the subject content that is learnt; the pedagogy of the teacher; the disciplinary practice of the subject; and the cognitive theories that support learning, to name but a few.
+The design of a task can require significant thought and devotion of time, as it must marry up multiple factors: the subject content that is learnt; the pedagogy of the teacher; the disciplinary practice of the subject; and the cognitive theories that support learning, to name but a few.

-These two views demonstrate that task design is determined by whether a teacher views knowledge as something that needs to be constructed or as something that is simply transmitted (or as something that is interpreted).
-Whichever view teachers align with can dictate not only the design of their tasks and their instruction, but also how they implement tasks in the classroom.
-To exemplify this point around a teacher’s view of learning and how it influences their task design, let’s consider two famous theories of learning: Behaviourism and Constructivism.
+A teacher’s view could dictate not only the design of their tasks and their instruction, but also how they implement tasks in the classroom.
+To exemplify this point, let’s consider two famous theories of learning: Behaviourism and Constructivism.

 Of course, it is not as black and white as that.
-But, while there are many theories of learning we can discuss, these two demonstrate how task design is contingent on a teacher’s view of learning and their pedagogy that arises from that view.
+But, while there are many theories of learning we can discuss, this shows how task design, and the purpose of tasks, are contingent on a teacher’s view of learning and their pedagogy that arises from that view.

 The next blog will look at approaches to task design.